We can tailor make a cookery class to suit your group.More

 I’m a big fan of eating seasonally, not only is it better for you in that your food is fresher, tastier and more nutritious, it is also better for the planet in that it cuts down on transportation and environmental damage.

 If you’re interested in eating seasonally, I have a number of cooking and baking classes that celebrate all that’s good throughout the year.
+These are relaxed fun classes in which I will be showing you what’s in season and together we will prepare a delicious lunch.

 Some of my favourite seasonal fruit and vegetables in January are fennel, pomegranates, brassicas such as broccoli, purple sprouting broccoli, and cauliflower.
 And, of course, the winter staples like carrots and parsnips.